laurengarcia/url-metadata/README.md

   // timeout in milliseconds, default is 10 seconds
   timeout: 10000,

+  // maximum redirects in request chain, defaults to 10
+  maxRedirects: 10,

   // number of characters to truncate description to
   descriptionLength: 750,